madjenjen/madjenjen.github.io/_posts/2015-12-20-Build-Your-Toolbox.md

 * A degree in Electrical Engineering and/or Computer Science
 * Expensive proprietary software--when possible, we'll lean on open source projects
-* Years of experience perfecting the skills listed.
+* Years of experience perfecting the skills listed

 Our projects are only pretty dece, not super perf, so no pressure. =)